visciang/dataspecs/README.md

 DataSpecs **validate and load** elixir data into a more structured form by trying to map it to conform to a [typespec](https://hexdocs.pm/elixir/typespecs.html).

-It support the following typespec type specifications:
+It support the following typespec specifications:
-- basic
+- basic types
-- literal
+- literal types
-- built-in
+- built-in types
-- union
+- union types
-- parametrized
+- parametrized types
-- maps (and elixir struct)
+- map (and elixir struct) types
-- remote
+- remote types
-- user defined
+- user defined types

 The main use cases are about elixir data validatation against a typespec or interfacing with external data sources that provide you data as JSON or MessagePack,